brandorn/brandorn.com/_posts/writing/2018-11-15-tech-ethics-for-the-rest-of-us.md

 		<img src="/img/writing/tech-ethics/tech-ethics-70.jpg" alt="">
 	</figure>
 	<div class="slide-notes">
-		<p>Maybe you'd see little icons for movies that match the bedtie you set for yourself, and a nice detail on hover.</p>
+		<p>Maybe you'd see little icons for movies that match the bedtime you set for yourself, and a nice detail on hover.</p>
 	</div>
 </div>